gja/blog/the_proxy_pattern.md

 TL;DR - Short summary
 ---------------------
 Wrap the original object in a proxy which looks like the original object to the outside world.
 Delegate calls to the original object eventually.
+This is an example of Aspect Oriented Programming.

 Code Example
 ------------
-I'm building this up example as a series of requirements
+I'm building this example up as a series of requirements

 Requirement 1: I want to be able to get my bank balance from the bank.
 <script src="https://gist.github.com/3022255.js?file=bank.rb"></script>